-Tom Perez, the former Obama labor secretary and a former chair of the Democratic National Committee, said Hogan could use federal funds already in hand to pay for a tenant’s access to legal representation.
+Tom Perez, the former labor secretary under Obama and former chair of the Democratic National Committee, said Hogan could use federal funds already in hand to pay for a tenant’s access to legal representation.

 “Right now, we have an emergency and this governor can solve that emergency with the stroke of a pen,” he said.
 “That’s what I would do if I were governor now. . . .
 The governor has been totally hands-off on this.”

 State Comptroller Peter Franchot, who has previously called on Hogan to use the federal funds to provide relief to both renters and landlords, reiterated his push to allocate federal funds, some of which still has not been used and is in jeopardy of being sent back.
 Records from the U.S. Treasury Department indicate that of Maryland’s $401 million share of rental relief funding, state and local governments had spent $57.9 million as of July 30.

 “These hundreds of thousands of low-wage earners could care less about what the legislature is doing and what might be done down the road. . . .
 What they are worried about is that they’re not going to have a home,” Franchot said.
 A spokesman for Hogan did not immediately respond to a request for comment Wednesday.

 Former attorney general Douglas F. Gansler said the issue simply comes down to a “need to make sure poor people have the same access to justice as rich people.
 That’s really what this issue is about.”
 He said until the legislature reconvenes, he would move for Legal Services to provide assistance.
 Former nonprofit executive Wes Moore said the right to counsel is “about fairness and about equity.”